Our open-air heated swimming pools are Closed for the season!

 No diving is permitted in a depth of water less than 1.5 metres – Clear prohibition signs are displayed.

-- Running and deep dives are not prohibited due to the increased velocity of entry combined with the possibility of high taker take off and probably steeper angle or entry.
+- Running and deep dives are prohibited due to the increased velocity of entry combined with the possibility of high taker take off and probably steeper angle or entry.
 Running dives also increase the dangers of slipping and striking the side or passing swimmers.

 - Customers performing shallow racing type dives should ensure that no other swimmers are in the area into which they are going to dive